profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.8.8 =
+* Added filter to disable/modify google captcha script.
+* Added filter to make content-type of 'pending user admin notification email' HTML.
+* Added filter to disable flatui and bootstrap CSS stylesheets.
+* Added new [profile-post-list] shortcode to display list of user posts.
+* Fixed bug where redirection to current page after login wasn’t working in Ajax mode.
+* Added user profile title rewrite support to themes using add_theme_support( 'title-tag’) for core to output title in pages.
+* Frontend profile shortcode now accept "user-id" to display profile info of any specific user.
+* Added shortcode to display date users registered.
+* Fixed bug where pending user admin notice cause settings page not to display.
+* Fixed bug where empty password reset subject and/or body could cause reset email not to be sent.

 = 2.8.7 =
 * Entered username/email address during password reset is now cleared after every reset attempt.